WICG/attribution-reporting-api/EVENT.md

 by `destination_limit_priority` in descending order and by the registration time in descending order.
 The browser will then select the first few `destination` sites within this limit, and delete pending sources and aggregatable reports associated with the unselected `destination` sites.
-The event-level reports are not deleted as the leak of user's browsing history is mitigated by fake reports within differential privacy.
+Any event-level reports are not deleted, as the leak of user's browsing history is mitigated by fake reports within differential privacy.

 The lower this value, the harder it is for a reporting origin to use the API to